-Council members hold as fundamental the belief that evaluation is a process, not an event.
+As Council members have often stated, evaluation is a process, not an event.
 It is the Council's hope that the collection of information about SSP effectiveness and feedback to SSPs will take place on an ongoing basis, and not be restricted to the dates and processes set for formal evaluations.
-SSPs should be talking about student outcomes and professional practice continuously, and the performance evaluation system should provide a forum for that continuing conversation.
+SSPs should be talking about student outcomes and professional practice constantly, and the performance evaluation system provides just another forum for that continuing conversation.